Last Updated: September 20, 2023

 Cookies and Interest-Based Advertising.
 You may stop or restrict the placement of Technologies on your device or remove them by adjusting your preferences as your browser or device permits.
+However, if you adjust your preferences, our Services may not work properly.
+Please note that cookie-based opt-outs are not effective on mobile applications.
+However, you may opt-out of personalized advertisements on some mobile applications by following the instructions for Android, iOS, and others.
 The online advertising industry also provides websites from which you may opt out of receiving targeted ads from data partners and other advertising partners that participate in self-regulatory programs.
-You can access these and learn more about targeted advertising and consumer choice and privacy, at www.aboutads.info/choices/, https://youradchoices.ca/choices/, www.networkadvertising.org/managing/opt_out.asp, and http://www.youronlinechoices.eu/.
-Alternatively, for some devices you may use your device's platform controls in your settings to exercise choice.
+You can learn more about targeted advertising and consumer choice and privacy by visiting the Network Advertising Initiative, the Digital Advertising Alliance, the European Digital Advertising Alliance, and the Digital Advertising Alliance of Canada.

 Your Privacy Rights.
 In accordance with applicable law, you may have the right to:

 - Request correction of your personal information where it is inaccurate or incomplete.
-In some cases, we may provide self-service tools that enable you to update your personal information or we may refer you to the controller of your personal information who is able to make the correction.
+In some cases, we may provide self-service tools that enable you to update your personal information.

 - Request restriction of or object to processing of your personal information, including the right to opt in or opt out of the sale of your personal information to third parties, if applicable, where such requests are permitted by law.